daniel-allington/fitzKhayyam/_stanzas/ed-1868-stanza-104.md

 layout: stanza
 edition: 1868
 stanza: 104
-v1: Yet Ah, that Spring should vanish with the Rose!
+v1: "Yet Ah, that Spring should vanish with the Rose!"
-v2: That Youth's sweet-scented manuscript should close!
+v2: "That Youth's sweet-scented manuscript should close!"
-v3: The Nightingale that in the branches sang,
+v3: "The Nightingale that in the branches sang,"
-v4: Ah whence, and whither flown again, who knows!
+v4: "Ah whence, and whither flown again, who knows!"
 ---